IATI/IATI-Rulesets/SPEC.rst

 The possible keys in a case dictionary are:

 ``condition``
     An xpath string.
-If this evaluates to True, the rule will be ignored.
+If this evaluates to False, the rule will be ignored.
 ``paths``
     An array of xpath strings.
 These are evaluated to give a list of elements that the named rule then operates upon.
 ``less``